kwiest/manningpassingacademy.com-archive/source/page/media-only.html.md

  This is the media's only opportunity to interview the Manning's as well as selected camp coaches and counselors at camp.

-### Air-It-Out Session
+### Quarterback Competitions

 Saturday - 6:30 p.m. - Guidry Stadium - Manning Field Camp coaches and
 counselors, including selected campers, will run passing route drills.
 Photo Opportunity Only.
 No interviews with coaches, counselors or campers.

+* Iberia Bank Air-It-Out
+* Papa John's QB Challenge
+* QB Dead-Eye Contest

 ### Credential Information

-Media members wishing to cover the camp and/or the Manning Interview Session and Air-it-Out Session would need to be put on a list and have a credential issued.
+Media members wishing to cover the camp and/or the Manning Interview Session and Challenge Competitions would need to be put on a list and have a credential issued.
 Please contact Gregory Blackwell by email [gregb0663@att.net](mailto:gregb0663@att.net), no later than the Tuesday before camp starts if you will be attending and/or will be sending other members from your organization.

 The Manning Passing Academy is a prep football skills camp and not an college or NFL-type training camp, so we do not offer daily media